heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 **→ This should be done for the end of your project**

-## Question 4 - Commit signing
+## Question 4 - Proper user management (IAM)
 Turn your commit signing on.
+Ensure that the members of the repo has the rights they need (need-to-know principle).
+Protect the credentials as seen in the course.

 ## Question 5 - DAST for Sooze repo
 Integrate in your final pipeline a DAST check for the Sooze application.

 Provide some specific API routes, that should be tested with the selected DAST solution.
-Describe what kind of API you choose for testing, why?
+Describe what kind of API you choose for testing and why?